dirtystylus/eleventy-test/posts/letterboxd-to-markdown/index.md

   "watch": "eleventy --watch",
   "serve": "eleventy --serve",
   "debug": "DEBUG=* eleventy",
-  "film": "letterboxd rss -a dirtystylus && eleventy" },
+  "film": "letterboxd diary -a dirtystylus && eleventy" },
 ```

 ## Results

 I was able to reuse most of the templates I had in place for my [reading log](/posts/book-grid-iterations/).
-I’m still pretty happy with that CSS Grid code.
-(The detail pages probably need a bit of rethinking, since my Letterboxd diary entries tend to be pretty short.)
+I’m still pretty happy with that CSS Grid code, although for movies the detail pages probably need a bit of rethinking, since my Letterboxd diary entries tend to be pretty short.

 ![A grid of thumbnails for movies](watching-grid.jpg "My film viewing log"){data-responsiver=cinemascope}

-## Next Steps

-I suppose I could turn this into an actual Eleventy plugin?
-If there’s anyone who can help me with that, please reach out on [Mastodon](https://mastodon.social/@markllobrera) or [Twitter](https://twitter.com/dirtystylus).
+While building this I kept thinking back to the early 2000s and how I would pull stuff from Twitter and Flickr into my site.
+Not much has changed in technical approach, I guess, but now I’m a lot more wary about the longevity (and use) of my data on other platforms.
+(Yesterday’s news about [DPReview shutting down](/posts/amazon-dpreview/) certainly didn’t help.)

 [^1]: Ethan Marcotte said [“Let a website be a worry stone”](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/) and I haven’t forgotten.

 [^2]: Yes, it’s called `eleventy-test`.
 Sometimes you just run with a thing that’s working.